Read in Full: IPSA Announce MP Pay Freeze

 The IPSA Board has therefore decided that the salary for Members of Parliament will remain unchanged for the financial year 2021-22.”

+“This victory for common sense is an early Christmas present for taxpayers.
+With the public finances in such a dire state, many public sector salaries have rightly been capped – so it’s only fair that politicians’ pay rises are also postponed.
+But if IPSA really wants parliament to deliver for the British public, MPs’ pay should be linked to the country’s economic performance.”

+Co-conspirators who took the time to respond to IPSA’s public consultation can be well pleased.

-Guido exclusively brings you the letter in full:
+Guido exclusively brings you the IPSA letter in full: